 The General Assembly is the largest group of people I have ever met that truly represent God’s message that 'no two people are the same'.
 All ages are represented, varying degrees of theological thought and opinion are there, all fashion trends too (grey suits are not a requirement).
 But above all I find three things bring those 800 people to the hall on the Mound.

 - First - a love for God and His people.
 Youth reps begin every day with an act of worship together, before attending the Assembly Halls where the first order of business is an act of worship.
-Through the week every decision is made through prayer, respect and faith.
+Through the week every decision is made through prayer, respect, and faith.

 - Thirdly - respect.
 In a constantly reforming Church, the General Assembly has seen its fair share of change, yet has itself remained relatively unchanged.
-It remains the highest court and the chief decision making body of the Church, a role it has kept for the last 457 years.
+It remains the highest court and the chief decision-making body of the Church, a role it has kept for the last 457 years.
 While many may feel that the Assembly is steeped in tradition and that change is long overdue, it can be seen that it still serves its function and it serves that function well.
 With space for 58 young adults to attend (48 presbytery reps and 10 National Youth Assembly reps) we aim to take an active a role within the Assembly’s proceedings.
-We can propose amendments, speak on anything, take forward new deliverances, and we do so every year.
+We can propose amendments, speak on anything, and take forward new deliverances, and we do so every year.
 We are a group of young Christians doing our bit for our Church and praising God in the process.
-We have the best fun debating motions, discussing joint ventures, engaging with all bodies of the Church all the while representing young adults across the Church.
-Youth reps are well respected by the Assembly; indeed many moderators have said they will almost always choose youth reps to address the Assembly (a fantastic honour).
+We have the best fun debating motions, discussing joint ventures, and engaging with all bodies of the Church, all the while representing young adults across the Church.
+Youth reps are well respected by the Assembly; indeed, many moderators have said they will almost always choose youth reps to address the Assembly (a fantastic honour).
 Many commissioners engage in conversation about our Church experiences and faith journeys and are grateful for our presence through the week.

 No doubt it will be one of the busiest, quickest weeks of your year.
 You’ll need sleep and your head will be splitting with information.
 But you will feel renewed and alive in the Church of Scotland and your faith.